bpbake/spatialSONET/README.md

 ```python
 P = create_P(N, L_left, L_right, p_AVG)
 ```
 where N is the number of nodes in the network, L\_left and L\_right are as described in the Network Generation Overview (above), and p\_AVG is the average number of connections per neuron in the network.
 P is an NxN matrix representing probabilities of directed connections between neurons so P_ij = P(W_ij = 1) for any nodes i != j.
-The generation algorithm requires that 0 < p\_AVG <= 0.5.

 Then, to generate a single adjacency matrix use the `create_W` function in useP_to_createW_withC.py
 ```python